Robert Sterling

 What are Robert Sterling's most popular films?

-Most-watched Robert Sterling films currently: Mr. Smith Goes to Washington (1939), Show Boat (1951), Johnny Eager (1941), Night of 100 Stars (1982), Golden Boy (1939).
+Most-watched Robert Sterling films currently: Mr. Smith Goes to Washington (1939), Voyage to the Bottom of the Sea (1961), Show Boat (1951), Night of 100 Stars (1982), Only Angels Have Wings (1939).

 What TV shows has Robert Sterling appeared in?

-Selected TV credits: Murder, She Wrote (1984), Hotel (1982), What's My Line?
-(1950), The Alfred Hitchcock Hour (1962), The Twilight Zone (1959).
+Selected TV credits: Murder, She Wrote (1984), What's My Line?
+(1950), The Twilight Zone (1959), The Alfred Hitchcock Hour (1962), Robert Montgomery Presents (1950).

 Looking for a specific title?